Norton Cultural Council

 General Application Requirements

 – Have access to an active email address.

 – Offer an activity, event, or piece concerning culture, the arts, or interpretive sciences.

 – Be able to fulfill the reimbursement guidelines successfully.

 Application requirements for events and performances:

-- For in-person events, a letter of support from the venue is encouraged but not required at this time.
+– A letter of support from the venue is strongly encouraged.